kudobuilder/kudo.dev/content/blog/blog-2020-06-29-kuttl-v0.5.0.md

 ## Summary

 The above are just the highlights.
-There more to the kuttl v0.5.0 release like better cleanup from a SIGTERM or CTRL+C break.
-Have a look... keep testing and keep kuttl-ing1
+There more to the kuttl v0.5.0 release like better cleanup from a SIGTERM or CTRL+C break and KUTTL Kind support has been upgraded to `0.8.1`.

+Have a look... keep testing and keep kuttl-ing!

 <Authors about="kensipe" />